-Building and maintaining enterprises in our society; determining objectives; developing policies and plans for achievement; measuring and controlling organizational activities; reappraising objectives and policies on the basis of new developments.
-289. Seminar in Organization and Management (3) Prerequisite: Business Administration 201B.
+Building and maintaining enterprises in our society; determining objectives; developing policies and plans for achievement; measuring and controlling organizational activities; reappraising objectives and policies on the basis of new devel- 289.
+Seminar in Organization and Management (3) Prerequisite: Business Administration 201B.

 Analysis of problems in business and other organizations.
 Organization and decision theory and contemporary developments in management science are emphasized.

-290. Bibliography (1) Exercises in the use of basic reference books, journals, and specialized bibliographies, preparatory to the writing of a master's project or thesis.
-298. Special Study (1-6) Prerequisite: Consent of staff; to be arranged with department chairman and Individual study.
+290. Bibliography (1)

+Exercises in the use of basic reference books, journals, and specialized bibliographies, preparatory to the writing of a master's project or thesis.

+297. Research (3)

+Prerequisite: Advancement to candidacy.

+Research in one of the fields of Business Administration.
+298. Special Study (1-6) Prerequisite: Consent of staff; to be arranged with department chairman and instructor.
+Individual study.
 Six units maximum credit.